 The latter, restored by Bernini, had inspired the ceiling decoration in this room with the myth of Hermaphrodite and the nymph Salmacis.
 Mentioned by Ennio Quirino Visconti, the statue was described in detail by Antonio Nibby.
 He praised the superb execution and the quality of the marble, which was better than that of the work that had gone to the Louvre.
 Visconti believed it came from the area of Santa Maria della Vittoria, near the Baths of Diocletian and within the bounds of the ancient Gardens of Sallust, where the more famous Hermaphrodite had been found.

 The sculpture was first stored in the cellar of the Villa Borghese, then moved to Palazzo Borghese in Campo Marzio, where it was referred to in glowing terms by Wilhelm Heinse – in Rome from 1781 to 1783 – who also mentioned the restoration and the mattress added by Andrea Bergondi.

 In 1620, Gian Lorenzo Bernini, Scipione’s protégé, was paid sixty scudi for making the buttoned mattress upon which the Hermaphroditus leans back, so strikingly practical that guests are inclined to give it a testing prod

-The sculpture was purchased in 1807 with many other pieces from the Borghese Collection, from Principe Camillo Borghese, who had married Pauline Bonaparte.
-It was moved to The Louvre, where it inspired Algernon Charles Swinburne’s poem “Hermaphroditus” in 1863.
+The sculpture was purchased in 1807 with many other pieces from the Borghese Collection by Principe Camillo Borghese, who had married Pauline Bonaparte.
+It was moved to The Louvre, which inspired Algernon Charles Swinburne’s poem “Hermaphroditus” in 1863.